 The Aims of Benedict’s Appeal

-To assist the work of the Royal British Legion in its dedication to maintain its support for all of our serving and former veterans and their families who are suffering and in need of care
+To assist the work of Soldiers’, Sailors’ and Airmen’s Families Association (SSAFA) in its dedication to maintain its support for all of our serving and former veterans and their families who are suffering and in need of care

 - 1. To provide more knowledge for schools, most children have no knowledge of this part in our military history, Benedict’s Brother is an ideal vehicle.

 - 2. To make the FEPOW centre at the Arboretum an educational and living memorial to those prisoners rather than a stone monument.